 You should set goals with your counselor and communicate throughout therapy.
 That way, you can track progress and know when something isn’t working.

 It’s also essential to convey your true feelings to your counselor during sessions.

 You can engage in online therapy through text, audio, or video chat.
 Only one out of the three possible communication methods allows your therapist to see your body language.

-Even when video chatting, it can be challenging to recognize these expressions depending on the video quality.
+Even with video sessions, can be challenging to recognize these facial expressions depending on the video quality.

 This is another reason it’s wise to practice verbalizing your emotions to your therapist.

 Does Online Therapy Work?